Does My Vehicle Need a Test?

 Switched Engine Vehicles Click Here

-Switched engine vehicles must test even though the original manufacturer's certified engine configuration has been removed and replaced with another engine.
+Switched engine vehicles must have an emissions test even though the original manufacturer's certified engine configuration has been removed and replaced with another engine.
 The vehicle's readiness monitors must be set in order to test.
 There is no waiver for the cost of fixing and improperly installed or incorrect application engine.
 It must meet the original manufacturer's criteria or owner is responsible for cost of returning it to the original manufacturer's criteria.

 Fuel Flex vehicles that burn: